shovon/shovon/README.md

 ### Hi there 👋

-I'm Sal, currently deploy software in healthcare during the day.
+I'm Sal.
+I currently deploy software in healthcare during the day.

 At night I'm working on **[Logseq AI Plugin](https://github.com/shovon/logseq-ai)**, a plugin for [Logseq](https://logseq.com/), a note taking app that features backlinking; an insanely useful feature that I rely on heavily.